 There is no application to file with the government.
 The law covers adopted children as well as biological children.
-But a stepchild who has not been adopted does not qualify for citizenship under this provision.
+But stepchildren may not derive citizenship from a stepmother or stepfather under this provision.

 The effective date of the Child Citizenship Act is February 27, 2001.
 Therefore, persons under the age of 18 on or after that date who met/meet the requirements of the law automatically acquire U.S. citizenship.
 However, the Child Citizenship Act does not cover persons who were 18 years of age or older as of February 27, 2001.
 These people may, however, have acquired U.S. citizenship in accordance with prior versions of U.S. immigration law.
 Please consult with an immigration attorney if you feel this may apply to your situation.

 The Lee family consists of two parents and three children.
 They live in the United States as permanent residents.
 Recently, Mr. Lee naturalized as a U.S. citizen.
 Automatically upon their father’s naturalization, the three young children (all under age 18) immediately converted to U.S. citizens.

 Mr. and Mrs. Jones were born in the United States and, thus, are U.S. citizens by birth.
 They adopted a baby girl from a foreign country.
 The child entered the United State as a lawful permanent resident.
 This child automatically became a U.S. citizen upon admission, as she then met all the requirements outlined above.